trueos/trueos-docs/trueos-handbook/using.rst

    Wireless Configuration

-To associate with a wireless network, click :guilabel:`Scan` to receive a list of connectable wireless networks.
+To associate with a wireless network, click :guilabel:`Scan` to view a list of connectable wireless networks.
 Highlight the desired network to associate with and click :guilabel:`+Add Selected`.
-If the network requires authentication, a pop-up window will prompt you for the authentication details.
-Input the values required by the network then click :guilabel:`Close`. |trueos| will add an entry for the network in the :guilabel:`Configured Network Profiles` section.
+If the network requires authentication, a pop-up window prompts you for the authentication details.
+Input the values required by the network, then click :guilabel:`Close`. |trueos| then adds an entry for the network in the :guilabel:`Configured Network Profiles` section.

 If the network is hidden, click :guilabel:`+Add Hidden`, input the name of the network in the pop-up window, and click :guilabel:`OK`.

-If multiple networks are added, use the arrow keys to place them in the desired connection order. |trueos| will try to connect to the first profile in the list, and if unable to connect, move sequentially down the list.
-When finished, click :guilabel:`Apply`.
-A pop-up message will indicate |trueos| is restarting the network.
-If all went well, there should be an IP address and status of **associated** when hovering over the wireless icon in the system tray.
-If this is not the case, double-check for errors in the configuration values and read the Troubleshooting section on :ref:`Network`.
+If multiple networks are added, use the arrow keys to place them in the desired connection order. |trueos| attempts to connect to networks in order from first to last in the connection list.
+When prioritizing connections, click :guilabel:`Apply`.
+A pop-up message then indicates
+|trueos| is restarting the network.
+Next, an an IP address and status of
+**associated** appears when hovering over the wireless icon in the system tray.
+If this does not happen, double-check for errors in the configuration values and read the Troubleshooting section on :ref:`Network Help`.

 |trueos| supports the types of authentication shown in
 :numref:`Figure %s <network7>`.
 Access this screen and change